Miami (OH) vs. Bowling Green NCAA Football Odds, Plays and Insights | November 16, 2021

 - Against the spread, Miami (OH) is 4-6-0 this year.

-- Miami (OH)'s games this year have hit the over on five of 10 set point totals (50%).
+- Miami (OH)'s games this year have gone over the point total five times in 10 opportunities (50%).

-- Miami (OH) is 1-3 against the spread and 3-1 overall this season when the team scores more than 32.4 points.
+- Miami (OH) is 1-3 against the spread and 3-1 overall in games when it records more than 32.4 points.

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.